PowerShell/ProjectMercury/archive/PSCopilot/README.md

-# PowerAISH
+# PowerShell Copilot

-**PowerAISH** was the one of the first prototype we created.
+**PowerShell Copilot** was the one of the first prototype we created.
 It is a PowerShell module that allows you to also have an interactive chat session with an LLM.
 It has slightly different UX/UI than AISH and is specific to PowerShell.